Alphwarde/CTF-Writeups/CTFLearn/Forensics/GandalfTheWise/GandalfTheWise.md

 ## Support the Page ❤️

 I hope you enjoyed this writeup!
-If you want me to keep uploading writeups weekly, please show your love to the page.
+If you want me to keep uploading writeups often, please show your love to the page.
 Your support keeps me motivated to share more solutions!